 Wednesday 1 April 2020

-Project BLUEPRINT is an Interreg-funded European project led by Essex County Council.
+BLUEPRINT to a Circular Economy is an Interreg-funded European project led by Essex County Council.
 It will help local authorities move to a circular economy.
 The circular economy encourages the efficient use of resources when manufacturing products.
 It also promotes the re-use, repair, refurbishment and recycling of products for as long as possible with minimal waste.

-Working with local authorities, social enterprises, schools and households, the project will unlock growth opportunities within the Channel region.
+Working with local authorities, social enterprises, schools and households, the project will unlock growth opportunities within the France (Channel) England (FCE) region.

 Essex County Council will collaborate with nine organisations in the region to build a more dynamic circular economy.